No Friday evening goes without a debate at home,

 Obviously many days I don’t win this movie battle and end up watching all type of action movies, War & Wild Western Cow Boy movies.

 But before I knew it, I built an inclination towards good action movies.
 Though I can’t stand blood gushing crime scenes nor I can’t really watch a boxing or wrestling combat.

 Few years back I happened to hear a kids conversation…

 Kid 1: Why is Germans always the bad guys in all war movies, and American the good guys?

 Kid 2: That is because you are watching the movie in US, Go to Germany and you will see Americans as bad guy

-It depends on which side you are?
-So is history of wars around the world.
-Depending on the side you are in , you tend to decide who is a barbaric (Villain) and who is fighting to save their country and people (Apparently the hero) though warfare means ‘killing on either side’.
+There is a very deep meaning attached to this discussion – Fighting is always justified depending on which side you favor to , So is history of wars around the world.
+At some point, You tend to decide who is a brutal (Villain) and who is fighting to save their country and people (Apparently the hero) though warfare means ‘killing on either side’.

 Anyways, the Instinct to fight or kill has been always there in every living being – fight to survive, fights to show one’s power & strength, fights to amuse people and so on.

 Well, you must be wondering why I am bringing this topic of fighting/ combating and justifying both sides.

 Actually these action movies/stories could have slowly changed my perception,